1977 24 Hours of Le Mans: Start

 Race-day was cool and blustery.
 The honorary starter this year was Pierre Ugeux, President of the CSI.
 Jabouille took the lead from the rolling start.
 Pironi, fulfilling his potential role as the 'hare', vaulted straight up to second.
 However, after running the equivalent of almost two Le Mans in preparation, the Renault test-car could not even complete one lap in the race.
 At the end of the Hunaudières straight, an oil-line split in Pironi's engine starting a major fire.
 He got to the Mulsanne firepost and got out uninjured.
 At the end of the first lap it was Jabouille leading the 935 of Stommelen, then Ickx, Laffite and Tambay.

 It was a busy first hour in the pits.
 Rondeau needed the clutch adjusted on his GTP car and Klaus Ludwig's Gelo 935 blew its engine after just 4 laps.
-Chris Craft bought the De Cadenet in with dodgy clutch losing nine minutes.
+Chris Craft brought the De Cadenet in with a dodgy clutch, losing nine minutes.
 Then after 8 laps, Stommelen was in the pits with his car suffering from a loose rocker shaft and losing oil.
 Dropping three laps, he had to cruise for 16 laps before being allowed to top up with oil, but the damage had been done and they retired before nightfall.
 Things got worse for Porsche when the Barth/Haywood car was stopped for 20 minutes with a faulty fuel pump then another 30 minutes with a blown head gasket, dropping them to 41st.

 Soon after the first fuel-stops, on lap 15, Fitzpatrick brought the Kremer 935 crawling into the pits, It had been running 8th and the last car on the lead lap.
 It was retired with burnt out cylinder-liners.
 The better fuel economy of the Porsches was soon apparent with the Renaults refuelling after 18-19 laps, while Ickx/Pescarolo managed 23 laps.
 After two hours, Jabouille, Ickx and Laffite had done 31 laps, Tambay fourth a lap behind.
 Another lap back were the Mirages, the remaining Gelo 935 and Beltoise in the Inaltéra.
 Over half the 2-litre field had had mechanical issues but the class-leading Osella was running well in 12th overall.